Enjoyable paddling on a quiet lake tucked away in suburbia.

 You never know what will tag along while kayaking….

-The furthest point is where the water becomes very shallow and a large fallen log is across the entire width.
-Even if you portaged over the log the water soon heads under the road to a dam at Davidson’s Mill Pond.
+The furthest point is where the water becomes very shallow and large fallen logs are across the entire width.
+Even if you portaged over the logs the water soon heads under the road to a dam at Davidson’s Mill Pond.

 Kayaked 5/20/22. ~4.0 miles, right.